 Bill and Cathy - Numerous Visits

 Our first visit to St. Barth was 15 years ago.
 Albeit a short two day venture, we found the island charming, and vowed we would return.
-Since that initial short visit, we’ve visited St. Barth January 2006, 2007, and 2008.
+Since that initial short visit, we've visited St. Barth several times.
 And our total combined nights spent on the island total approximately 34.
-While I don’t consider myself an expert on French culture, I do consider myself an expert on fun in the sun, and great places to run naked on the beach, and this is one of the best, albeit extremely pricey.
-Because this is not wild crazy like Hedonism II in Jamaica, those seeking adventure should try nearby alternative, St. Martin.
-St. Barth is a sleepy little island, and the attraction will surely be more the sound of the cackle of the local rooster, great restaurants, and unspoiled and generally uncrowned beaches moreso than discos, loud music, and toga parties.
+While I don't consider myself an expert on French culture, I do consider myself an expert on fun in the sun, and great places to run naked on the beach, and this is one of the best, albeit extremely pricey.
+Because this is not wild crazy like Hedonism in Jamaica, those seeking adventure should try nearby alternative, St. Martin.
+St. Barth is a sleepy little island, and the attraction will surely be more the sound of the cackle of the local rooster, great restaurants and unspoiled and generally uncrowned beaches more so than discos, loud music, and toga parties.
 There are some water sport activities at Grand Cul-De-Sac, and St. Jean, but there are no water parks, and this is probably not the place that serious scuba divers would choose to visit.

 The island offers extraordinary luxurious hotel accommodations such as the Carl Gustov with private rooms with private pools, private villas (homes for rent), and ordinary hotels that are priced like they are the Ritz Carlton, though they are not.